Gone Fishin' (film)

 Gone Fishin' is a 1997 American comedy film starring Joe Pesci and Danny Glover as two bumbling fishing enthusiasts.
 Nick Brimble, Rosanna Arquette, Lynn Whitfield, and Willie Nelson co-star.
 It is the only collaboration between Glover and Pesci outside of the Lethal Weapon franchise.
 Christopher Cain directed the film.
 J. J. Abrams and Jill Mazursky wrote the film's script.

-The film was released on May 30, 1997.
-It was panned by critics and was a box-office bomb, grossing just $19 million against its $53 million budget.
+The film was released by Buena Vista Pictures Distribution on May 30, 1997.
+It was panned by critics and was a box-office bomb, grossing just $19.7 million against its $53 million budget.

 Plot

 Joe Waters and Gus Green are bumbling, blue-collar, yet happy best friends and next door neighbors who live modestly in Newark, New Jersey and have known each other since childhood.
 They share the hobby of fishing and win a stay in the Florida Everglades to go angling, but promise to return home in time for Thanksgiving.

 On the way, however, while stopping at a restaurant, they meet an Englishman, Martin, who discreetly steals Joe's car keys and leaves.
 Joe and Gus are forced to push their boat down the road until they are met by two women, Rita and Angie, who are after Martin and offer them a lift.
 During the ride, a bump causes the boat to disconnect from the car, leaving Joe and Gus stranded yet again, and the boat is accidentally hooked to a train and pulled away along with their beer and supplies.
 Joe and Gus hitch a ride with two men, but on the way, they see their car at a gas station and investigate.
 Joe goes to confront Martin inside the bathroom, but backs down when he catches Martin loading a gun.
 Joe and Gus flee the petrol station in their car, and discover a blood-stained knife in the dashboard.

 Joe and Gus stay at a trailer park for the night, and while watching a documentary on television, they learn that Martin is actually Dekker Massey, a wanted criminal who has conned several women out of their riches and is implied to have stabbed his last victim to death and hidden her money and jewelry somewhere.
 The presenters offer a bounty for Dekker's capture, and Joe and Gus decide to turn in the knife after their fishing trip.
 Meanwhile, Dekker begins hunting Joe and Gus down.